duncanmacintyre/bachelor-thesis/README.md

 # Bachelor thesis
 This is my BSc thesis.
 It was completed at the University of British Columbia in 2023-24.

-The thesis itself is Copyright 2024, Duncan MacIntyre (me).
-The thesis template package is Copyright 2001, Michael McNeil Forbes, and may be obtained at [grad.ubc.ca/current-students/dissertation-thesis-preparation/style-guides-computer-tools](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/style-guides-computer-tools).
+The thesis template may be obtained at [grad.ubc.ca/current-students/dissertation-thesis-preparation/style-guides-computer-tools](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/style-guides-computer-tools).